jhpyle/docassemble/_docs/objects.md

 `recipient[4]`.
-Since the other [`generic object`] question, which matches `x` (where `x` is an [`Individual`]) also matches `recipient[3]` and `recipient[4]`, the order in which you list the questions in the [YAML] file will determine which one is chosen.
+Since the other [`generic object`] question, which matches `x` (where `x` is an [`Individual`]) also matches `recipient[3]` and `recipient[4]`, the order in which you list the questions in the [DALang] file will determine which one is chosen.
 Later-appearing questions take precedence, so you would need to place the second [`generic object`] question somewhere after the first [`generic object`] question in order for it to be chosen.